Zambezi Region: History

 Until the end of the 19th century, the area was known as Itenge, and it was under the rule of the Lozi kings.
 In the late 19th century the strip of land was administered as part of the British protectorate of Bechuanaland (Botswana).
 The German Empire in 1890 laid claim to the British-administered island of Zanzibar; Britain objected and the dispute was settled at the Berlin Conference later that year.
 On 1 July 1890, the British acquired Zanzibar and Germany acquired the territory which became known as the Caprivi Strip.
 Caprivi was named after German Chancellor Leo von Caprivi, who negotiated the land in an 1890 exchange with the United Kingdom.
-Leo von Caprivi arranged for the Caprivi strip to be annexed to German South West Africa in order to give Germany access to the Zambezi River as part of the Heligoland-Zanzibar Treaty.
-The German motivation behind the swap was to acquire a strip of land linking German South West Africa with the Zambezi River, providing easy access to Tanganyika (Tanzania) and an outlet to the Indian Ocean.
+Leo von Caprivi arranged for the Caprivi Strip to be annexed to German South West Africa in order to give Germany access to the Zambezi as part of the Heligoland-Zanzibar Treaty.
+The German motivation behind the swap was to acquire a strip of land linking German South West Africa with the Zambezi, providing easy access to Tanganyika (Tanzania) and an outlet to the Indian Ocean.
 Unfortunately for the Germans, the British colonisation of Rhodesia (Zimbabwe and Zambia) stopped them well upstream of Victoria Falls, which proved a considerable barrier to navigation on the Zambezi.

 During World War I, the Caprivi Strip again came under British rule and was governed as part of Bechuanaland but it received little attention and became known as a lawless frontier.
 The region became of geopolitical importance during the 1980s when it was used as a jumping off point and re-supply route for South African support for the UNITA movement in Angola.

 Caprivi Region became one of Namibia's thirteen regions when the country gained independence in 1990.